Psalm 127: Translation

 However, Alexander Kirkpatrick in the Cambridge Bible for Schools and Colleges (1906) argues that while the reading "So he giveth unto his beloved in sleep" fits the context, the natural translation of the Hebrew text is still the one given by the ancient translators, suggesting that the Hebrew text as transmitted has been corrupted (which would make the LXX and Vulgate readings not so much "mistranslations" as correct translations of an already corrupted reading).

 English translations have been reluctant to emend the translation, due to the long-standing association of this verse with sleep being the gift of God.
 Abraham Cronbach (1933) refers to this as "one of those glorious mistranslations, a mistranslation which enabled Mrs. Browning to write one of the tenderest poems in the English language", referring to Elizabeth Barrett Browning's poem The Sleep, which uses "He giveth his beloved Sleep" as the last line of each stanza.

 Keil and Delitzsch (1883) take שֶׁבֶת, "to sit up", as confirmation for the assumption, also suggested by 1 Samuel 20:24, that the custom of the Hebrews before the Hellenistic period was to take their meals sitting up, and not reclining as was the Greco-Roman custom.

 Uses

 Judaism

-In Judaism, Psalm 127 is recited as part of the series of psalms read after the Shabbat afternoon service between Sukkot and Shabbat HaGadol.
+In Judaism, Psalm 127 is recited in some communities as part of the series of psalms read after the Shabbat afternoon service between Sukkot and Shabbat HaGadol.

 It is also recited as a prayer for protection of a newborn infant.

 Catholic Church

-Since the early Middle ages, this psalm was traditionally recited or sung at the Office of None during the week, specifically from Tuesday until Saturday between Psalm 126 and Psalm 128, following the Rule of St. Benedict.
-During the Liturgy of the Hours, Psalm 126 is recited at vespers on the third Wednesday of the four weekly liturgical cycle.
+Since the early Middle Ages, this psalm was traditionally recited or sung at the Office of None during the week, specifically from Tuesday until Saturday between Psalm 126 and Psalm 128, following the Rule of St. Benedict.